vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

     The name uniquely identifies the space in a cluster.
 The rules for the naming are given in [Schema Object Names](../../3.language-structure/schema-object-names.md)

-## Space Options
+## Customized Space Options

-When creating a space, options can be given.
-An _option_name_ can be any of the following:
+When creating a space, the following two customized options can be given:

 * _partition_num_